Strike Me Lucky

-Strike Me Lucky is a 1934 Australian comedy musical film starring popular stage comic Roy Rene in his first and only film.
+Strike Me Lucky is a 1934 Australian comedy musical film starring popular stage comic vaudevillian Roy Rene in his first and only film.
 It was the fourth feature film from Cinesound Productions but proved a box office disappointment.
-Director Ken G. Hall says it was the only one of his features not to go into profit within a few years of release, although he says it eventually covered costs.
+Director Ken G. Hall claimed it was the only one of his features not to go into profit within a few years of release, although the film eventually covered costs.

 Synopsis

-'Mo' McIsaac and his sidekick Donald try to find work to support a young orphan girl he finds dancing for pennies in the street, Miriam, unaware she is really the missing daughter of rich aristocrat, Major Burnett.
+'Mo' McIsaac and his sidekick Donald try to find work to support Miriam, a young orphan girl he finds dancing for pennies in the street; McIsaac is unaware that Miriam is really the missing daughter of rich aristocrat, Major Burnett.
 Gangster Al Baloney and Mae West impersonator Kate kidnap the girl and Mo is blamed for her disappearance.

-Mo and Donald take off into the bush looking for a gold mine (a storyline inspired by the 1930 expedition to find Lasseter's Reef), where they are attacked by a tribe of aboriginal cannibals before discovering their names are cleared.
-Other plots include a young couple, Margot Burnett and Larry McCormack, finding love, and a ballet of dancers performs periodically.
+Mo and Donald take off into the bush looking for a gold mine (this storyline was inspired by the 1930 expedition to find Lasseter's Reef).
+Here they are attacked by a tribe of Aboriginal cannibals before discovering their names are cleared.
+Another plot involves a young couple, Margot Burnett and Larry McCormack, finding love, and dancers perform periodically.